Jump to content

 Rafik rolled his eyes in exasperation, "I'll be at the wedding," he lit his second cigarette in an awkward way, "I just can't witness for it.
 It would be wrong to do it when I don't believe they should be doing it in the first place."

-Will however had no such compunction.
+As for God, Will had no such compunction.
 He had his own agreement with the Almighty.
 It was an agreement to disagree on virtually everything, but it was a workable relationship.
 God agreed to throw obstacles into the road of life and Will chose to stick his finger up at religion in return.
 It was a mutual understanding that since Will was damned to hell anyway he could curse God as much as he wanted to along the way.

-"Hey, buddy!"
-Jared called up to Will as he and Andrew turned into the driveway.
 The two were old friends; they had been teammates back on the high school hockey team.
 That friendship only seemed to grow stronger over time.
-They were both Sen's fans, and with their team set to go to the Stanley Cup finals that year, they were almost inseparable.
-Will supposed he could have been jealous that he didn't share that connection to Andrew, a common interest would have gone a long way to ease the relationship tension between them.
+They were both Sen's fans, and with their team set to win the Stanley Cup finals that year, they were almost inseparable.
+Will supposed he could have been jealous that he didn't share a different connection to Andrew, a common interest would have gone a long way to ease the relationship tension between them.
 But Will couldn't get his head around the great Canadian game.

 Sure he had a healthy foreigner's interest in the sport.
 Which was to say he didn't understand it at all.
 Even after eight years of being in the country, he still couldn't tell one play from another, or even grasp the basic concepts of how it was played.
 He wondered at Andrew, he was a complication indeed.
 No one else had ever managed to make him sit down to experience a hockey game.
 Will couldn't get through a single period without boredom, but he still felt as though he should try.